CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

 - Look at the `src/3-Tests/Application.Tests.Unit/UseCases/DemoThings/` to see how unit tests are written.
 - Look at the `src/3-Tests/Application.Tests.Integration/UseCases/DemoThings/` to see how integration tests are structured.

-For detailed guidance on implementing features and customizing the template, refer to the [CodeBlock Dev Kit Documentation](https://docs.codeblock.dev/).
+For detailed guidance on implementing features and customizing the template, refer to the [CodeBlock DevKit Documentation](https://docs.codeblock.dev/).

 **💡 AI Coding Tip**: When using AI coding agents (like GitHub Copilot, Cursor), you can reference the `DemoThings` sample implementation to help the AI understand your project's architecture and coding patterns.
 This sample serves as a great example for the AI model to follow when implementing similar features in your SaaS application.